lightstep/lightstep-tracer-csharp/README.md

 | -------- | ----------- |
 | SatelliteHost | The hostname of a Satelite (i.e., `collector.lightstep.com`)
 | SatellitePort | The port number where the Satellite is listening for HTTP traffic (defaults to 443)
 | UsePlaintext | Should we use HTTP or HTTPS traffic?
-(Defaults to HTTP)
+(Defaults to HTTPS)

 The C# Tracer will prefer TLS 1.2 when available on all .NET Runtime versions, but should fall back to TLS 1.1 or 1.0 in that order.